alibaba/arthas/en/_sources/keymap.md.txt

 | `"\C-x\e[3~"` |                  | backward-kill-line   |                  |
 | `"\e\C-?"`    |                  | backward-kill-word   |                  |

-* You can enter `Tab` to get automatic prompts at any time.
+* Press `tab` to enable auto-completion prompt at any time.
-* After typing the command, type `-` or `--`, then press `tab` to display the specific options of this command.
+* Enter command and `-` or `--`, then press `tab` to display the concrete options for the current command.

 #### Custom shortcuts

-Create a new `$USER_HOME/.arthas/conf/inputrc` file in the current user home directory and add a custom configuration.
+Specify customization in `$USER_HOME/.arthas/conf/inputrc` file in the current user home directory.

-Suppose I am a heavy user of vim.
-I want to set `ctrl+h` to the cursor forward character.
-Set it as follows, first copy the default configuration.
+Vim user may want to map `ctrl+h` to moving the cursor forward one character.
+To achieve this, copy the default configuration first,

 ```
 "\C-a": beginning-of-line